-We provide a general applicable framework for the subsequent discussion on disability assessment (Figure 1 and Table 1).
+We provide a general applicable framework for the subsequent discussion on disability assessment (Figure 2 and Table 1).
 Our aim is to illustrate the key concepts of disability assessment rather than follow any particular disability scale.
-Throughout, we advocate the use of the terms dependence and amount of
+Throughout, we advocate the use of the terms dependence and amount of assistance rather than terms indicating the amount of ability in each ADL (Table 1).
+This is because the aims of disability assessment used in the original (including the WHO-ICF, BI and FIM instruments) and usual contexts is to correlate to the burden of care required 1,14-20.

-Each ADL is first categorised into an independent versus dependent group (Figure 1).
-This dichotomisation is critical and this distinction is consistent in the disability assessment literature12-18.
+Each ADL is first categorised into an independent versus dependent group (Figure 2).
+This dichotomisation is critical and this distinction is consistent in the disability assessment literature 14-20.
 Independence is the performance of an ADL without the need for a helper regardless of whether aids (such as modified eating utensils or walking frames) are used.

-Dependency is defined as the need for assistance from a helper and so, indicates presence of caregiver burden.
+Dependency is defined as the need for assistance from a helper and so indicates presence of caregiver burden.

 Total assistance or disability is clearly distinct in disability assessment.
-The degree of disability and the categorisation of amount of assistance between the two extremes of independence and total dependence however are subjective.
-The continual refinement and advancements in disability assessment aim to improve the objectivity in assessing these shades of grey.
+The degree of disability and the categorisation of amount of assistance between the two extremes of independence and total dependence however is subjective.
+The continual refinement and advancements in disability assessment aim to improve the objectivity in assessing these shades of grey .

-In this article, we group each ADL into four generally accepted dependent categories for ease of discussion.
-In summary then, we have one independent and four dependent categories (Figure 1 and Table 1) for the discussion that follows12-18.
+In this paper, we group each ADL into 4 generally accepted dependent categories for ease of discussion.

+In summary then, we have 1 independent and 4 dependent categories (Figure 2 and Table 1) for the discussion that follows 14-20.
 These are:

 - 1. Independence: No helper or assistance required. - 2.
 Dependent: Minimal Assistance: Subject does 75% or more of the ADL. - 3.
 Dependent: Moderate Assistance: Subject does 50 to 74% of the ADL. - 4.
 Dependent: Maximal Assistance: Subject does 25 to 49% of the ADL. - 5.
-Dependent: Total Assistance: Subject does less than 25% of the ADL.
+Dependent: Total Assistance: Subject does less than 25% of the ADL